gluestack/gluestack-ui-flutter/README.md

 ## Performance

-We performed performance benchmark after taking average of 10 samples from our [KitchenSink app](https://kitchensink-23184.web.app/) after using both GlueStack Material and GlueStack Non-Material components and we're happy to share the following result with you.
+After conducting a comprehensive performance benchmark, comprising an average of 10 samples obtained from our [KitchenSink app](https://kitchensink-23184.web.app/) utilizing both gluestack-ui-flutter with Material and gluestack-ui-flutter with Non-Material widgets, we are pleased to present the ensuing results for your review.

 ![Performance Benchmark](https://github.com/gluestack/gluestack-ui-flutter/blob/main/assets/performance_graph_1.svg?raw=true)